Icinga/icingadb-web/doc/05-Upgrading.md

 ## Upgrading to Icinga DB Web v1.3

+**Breaking Changes**

+* The restrictions `icingadb/denylist/variables` and `icingadb/protect/variables` from different roles are now merged into a single list, respectively.
+This means that variables denied in one role will not show up anymore if another role denies access to different variables.
+The same applies to `icingadb/protect/variables`, in which case variables protected in one role will now be protected even if another role protects different variables.
+  This has been done to simplify the configuration and to get it more in line with how refusals work in Icinga Web.

 **Removed Features**

 * The migration widget in the top right has been removed.
 If you have not adjusted your navigation items,